ibm-cloud-docs/log-analysis/getting-started.md

 ## Step 2.
 Get started
 {: #getting-started_step2}

 Choose a cloud resource for which you want to manage logs.
-Then, configure this log source so that you can monitor its logs through the IBM Log Analysis with LogDNA service.
+Then, configure this log source so that you can monitor its logs through the {{site.data.keyword.la_full_notm}} service.
 The log source can be located in the same region where you provision an {{site.data.keyword.la_full_notm}} instance or in a different region.

-The following table lists cloud resources that you can configure to store and manage logs by using the IBM Log Analysis with LogDNA service.
+The following table lists cloud resources that you can configure to store and manage logs by using the {{site.data.keyword.la_full_notm}} service.
 Complete the tutorial for a resource to get started working with the {{site.data.keyword.loganalysisshort}} service:

 <table>
-  <caption>Tutorials to get started working with the IBM Log Analysis with LogDNA service </caption>
+  <caption>Tutorials to get started working with the {{site.data.keyword.la_full_notm}} service </caption>
   <tr>
     <th>Resource</th>
     <th>Tutorial</th>